slerman12/Help-me/7-Ongoing.md

 “When withdrawing support, the faculty will indicate to the student, in writing, what is necessary for reinstatement of support.” - PhD student handbook, page 15.
 Mathematically:

 $\vert x \vert > 0$.

-> [!NOTE]
-> In this set of 4 assumptions, the decisions of the ruling judges are steelmanned as perfect and accurate up to and well beyond their claims.
-Assumption 4 is the policy of accountability that the PhD student handbook specifies.

 ## Disproofs